 - NHEFS data, in SAS and MS Excel formats

 - SAS programs for Part II

-- STATA programs for Part II, by Jay Kaufman, Israel Agaku, and Ehsan Karim
+- STATA programs for Part II, by Israel Agaku, Ehsan Karim, Jay Kaufman, and Eleanor Murray

-- R programs for Part II, by Ehsan Karim, Susan Gruber, and Robert Platt
+- R programs for Part II, by Justin Bohn, Susan Gruber, Ehsan Karim, and Robert Platt

 Warning: These documents are drafts.
 We are constantly revising and correcting errors without documenting the changes.
 Please make sure you use the most updated version posted here.

 We thank Stephen Cole, Sander Greenland, Jay Kaufman, Sonja Swanson, Tyler VanderWeele, and Jan Vandenbroucke for detailed comments.
 Goodarz Danaei, Kosuke Kawai, Martin Lajous, and Kathleen Wirth helped create the NHEFS dataset.
 Roger Logan is our LaTeX and SAS wizard.
 Randall Chaput helped create the figures.
 Rob Calver is our supportive, and patient, editor.